pro-Zac/Scriptlink-Docs/README.md

 # ScriptLink Documentation

-ScriptLink allows additional functionality, external data processing and validation within MyAvatar EHR through the use of SOAP web services
+ScriptLink allows additional functionality, external data processing and validation within MyAvatar EHR through the use of SOAP web services.

+Some housekeeping notes below:
+- This is a farily high-level overview, and will mainly focus on getting your scriptlink solution running.
+- One of the best ways to learn the more granular scriptlink functionality is to look at examples of other ScriptLinks.
+    - Things like modifying, mathing, concatenating, advanced requirements beyond the capability of Event Logic, changing data values, sending emails, writing to other data tables, linking to other forms, and much more is possible through ScriptLink.
+If you can think of it, you can probably script it.
+- Scriptlink is specifically bound by the OptionObject2015 framework.
+If you can't return something that makes sense to the OptionObject, it will not return anything of value to myAvatar.
+This will make more sense after you get some scripts going.

 ## Resources